cc32d9/bdata.one/eosio-accounting.md

 # database of token transfers for public EOSIO chains

 This service provides access to the full history of token transfers for several public EOSIO blockchains: EOS, Proton, Telos, and WAX.
-In EOS history, EIDOS and POW token are filtered out.

 The database contains irreversible transactions only.

+Several spamming contracts are blacklisted.
+On EOS: `eidosonecoin`, `eosiopowcoin`.
+On Telos: `richcoincoin`.

 The data is taken from EOSIO state history plugin, processed by [Chronicle](https://github.com/EOSChronicleProject), and processed by the [writer script](https://github.com/cc32d9/eosio_token_accounting).